Charles Dillon (American football)

-Edward "Charles" Dillon Jr. (born January 30, 1986) is a former American professional football player.
-Charles Dillon was raised in Ventura, California and learned to play football at an early age.
+Edward "Charles" Dillon Jr. (born January 30, 1986) is an American former professional football player.
+Dillon was raised in Ventura, California, and learned to play football at an early age.
 He honed his talents on the Hueneme High School football team in Oxnard, California.
 During his teen years, Charles Dillon was a star in football, track, and basketball though his heart was most in the latter.
 Charles Dillon was a varsity letter winner four years on the football team despite playing a wide variety of positions.
 Due to his athleticism, Charles Dillon was a first-team All Pacific View League pick in 2003.
 He was specifically selected for his wide receiver skills that season after totaling over 700 receiving yards and 10 touchdowns.
 Dillon played his college career at Ventura College for his freshman and sophomore year, before transferring to Washington State University for junior and senior years.

 Professional career

 Indianapolis Colts

 Dillon went undrafted in 2008, but shortly after the draft, he received a call from the Indianapolis Colts telling him that he had been signed.

 Dillon had impressed the Colts, however his season came to an end fast due to an injury.
 He was placed on injured reserve and was cut by Indianapolis later on that season.